When Automated Inspection Meets Human Vision

 Scratches on the back of a laptop are identified and qualified based on their “just noticeable difference” (JND) values (severity as compared with the rest of the surface).
 The values shown in this analysis image provide contrast ratios relative to a background level.

 Advanced Vision is the application of high-resolution, high-dynamic-range, and low-noise imaging that matches—or even exceeds—the capability of human vision to detect flaws.
 Although a wide variety of defects are easily detectable to the human eye, the accuracy of human inspection decreases precipitously as the complexity of a surface or assembly increases.
-Automated visual inspection solutions from Radiant capture extremely detailed images of complex parts thanks to the high resolution (up to 29 megapixels) and high dynamic range (up to 73.4 dB) of our imaging photometers.
+Automated visual inspection solutions from Radiant capture extremely detailed images of complex parts thanks to the high resolution and high dynamic range of our imaging photometers.

 Radiant's INSPECT.assembly™ verifies component presence, placement, and alignment in complex assemblies with greater accuracy and repeatability than human inspectors.
 This device fails inspection due to a misaligned connector (top of image), missing screw (right side), and misrouted cable (accross the bottom of the image).